weissmanlab/DeCoTUR/README.md

 ## Using DeCoTUR
 The primary function you would want to use is

-`get_score`
+`get_scores`

 Everything else is a helper function.
-The function `get_score` has many arguments.
+The function `get_scores` has many arguments.
 The two most important are the presence-absence matrix and the distance matrix.

 For the presence-absence matrix, each row is a trait, and each column is a sample.
 For example